Traveling to Europe

 Absolutely!
 Europe is one of the safest regions to travel to.
 Plus, thanks to the expansive rail systems and inter-Europe flights, it’s also easy to travel between countries.
 You’ll find an array of kid-friendly tours and attractions anywhere you go.
 There are endless opportunities for your family to experience an expansive melting pot of different cultures, climates, and food.
 It’s hard to go wrong.

 ATM’s are pretty much everywhere throughout Europe.
-Call your bank and order an extra debit card, just in case one of the machines eats one.
+Call your bank and order an extra debit card, just in case.
 Visa and Mastercard are accepted regularly and more often compared to American Express.
 Check your details and research foreign transaction fees.

 For the most part, people working within Europe’s hospitality industries don’t depend on customer tips as part of their income.
-However, leaving a tip is still considered a bonus for great service is appreciated.
+As a guide, look for a “service included” charge on your check.
+However, leaving a tip is still considered a bonus for great service and is appreciated.

 Ready to discuss traveling to Europe with one of our Travel Consultants?